UtsvGrg/FinSync-Financial-Aggregation-Platform/README.md

 This project uses GitHub Actions for CI.
 The pipeline runs on every push and pull request, performing code formatting checks, linting, and running tests.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.

 ## System Architecture